The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 As this task became more

-And in the effort of fine-tuning this tool, it ultimately turned into a very nice demo.
+And in the effort of fine-tuning this tool, it ultimately turned

 The demo's shifting Process is an extremely accurate and fast way